MariaChik/MariaChik/README.md

-## Hi everyone!
+### Hi !
 I'm Maria, a QA Engineer with 2 years of experience in game, frontend, and backend testing.

 ![qa](https://github.com/MariaChik/MariaChik/assets/131902195/780486b4-c5ed-407d-8a22-48224f2cdcbe)